frccode/frccode/docs/Learn/Chapter_5/swerve_control.md

 Follow these steps:

 1. Copy the following swerve module class into your robot project.
-2. Adjust CAN IDs, gear ratios, and wheel dimensions for your hardware.
+2. Adjust CAN IDs, gear ratios, and wheel dimensions for your hardware
+3. Setup class constructor to take in all CAN IDs needed for your swerve module (drive, steer, absolute encoder)
-3. Tune the PID and feedforward constants for your drivetrain.
+4. Tune the PID and feedforward constants for your drivetrain.
+See [Simple profiling](../Chapter_4/simple_profiling.md) for more in depth on tuning velocity control systems.
-4. Ensure encoder readings and motor outputs match your mechanical setup (see [Steering Inversion Considerations](#steering-inversion-considerations)).
+5. Ensure encoder readings and motor outputs match your mechanical setup (see [Steering Inversion Considerations](#steering-inversion-considerations)).

 Key features:
 - Encapsulates drive and steer motor control